dd32/td-gh-ex/readme.txt

 === Absolutte ===
 Contributors: nicoandrade
-Tags: two-columns, custom-background, threaded-comments, custom-menu, custom-logo, custom-colors, footer-widgets, theme-options, featured-images, sticky-post, translation-ready, full-width-template
 Requires at least: 4.0
-Tested up to: 5.0.2
+Tested up to: 5.0.3
-Stable tag: 1.0.7
+Stable tag: 1.0.9
+Requires PHP: 5.6
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.en.html
+Tags: two-columns, custom-background, threaded-comments, custom-menu, custom-logo, custom-colors, footer-widgets, theme-options, featured-images, sticky-post, translation-ready, full-width-template

 Absolutte is a beautiful One page free WordPress theme, perfect for small business.
-It has fully support for Gutenberg blocks and easy customizations.
+Full support for Gutenberg blocks and easy customizations.

 == Description ==
 Absolutte is a beautiful One page free WordPress theme, perfect for small business.
-It has fully support for Gutenberg blocks and easy customizations.
+Full support for Gutenberg blocks and easy customizations.
+Also includes support for Quema Labs Blocks plugin which makes this theme look amazing.
+Please refer to our demo to see the full preview: http://demo.quemalabs.com/absolutte/

 == Installation ==